General Info

 If you are uncomfortable with any of the above, consider spectating instead.

-Spectators do not submit a video and cannot vote, but they can view and comment on all videos and suggest categories.
+Spectators do not submit a video and cannot vote for the main awards, but they can view and comment on all videos, suggest categories, and select a video to win the spectators' choice award, called Okazu.

 Spectator signup has the same window as video submission: January 1 - February 1.